 Make sure that the server has not been configured to ignore network connections or (if you are attempting to connect remotely) that it has not been configured to listen only locally on its network interfaces.
 If the server was started with the

-skip_networkingsystem variable enabled, it will not accept TCP/IP connections at all.
+skip_networkingsystem variable enabled, it does not accept TCP/IP connections at all.
 If the server was started with the

 bind_addresssystem variable set to

 127.0.0.1, it listens for TCP/IP connections only locally on the loopback interface and does not accept remote connections.

 Check to make sure that there is no firewall blocking access to MySQL.
 Your firewall may be configured on the basis of the application being executed, or the port number used by MySQL for communication (3306 by default).
 Under Linux or Unix, check your IP tables (or similar) configuration to ensure that the port has not been blocked.
 Under Windows, applications such as ZoneAlarm or Windows Firewall may need to be configured not to block the MySQL port.

 The grant tables must be properly set up so that the server can use them for access control.
 For some distribution types (such as binary distributions on Windows, or RPM distributions on Linux), the installation process initializes the MySQL data directory, including the